 \subsection{Theoretical Results}

-The model described in Sections \ref{TheoryAppendix}, \ref{Theoretical Model of the Switch}, and the Supplement shows that a molecular switch can occupy quasistable states determined by two parameters: the chemical flux within the GPCR complex and the switch’s free energy change.
-Both parameters are influenced by the extracellular ligand’s characteristics—its fixed and inducible conformations as well as its concentration outside the cell.
+The model described in Sections \ref{TheoryAppendix}, \ref{Theoretical Model of the Switch} shows that a molecular switch can occupy quasistable states determined by two parameters: the chemical flux within the GPCR complex and the change of free energy of the switch.
+Both parameters are influenced by the characteristics of the extracellular ligand, its fixed and inducible conformations, and its concentration outside the cell.

 This framework leads to the Biological Ensemble, a generalization of the Canonical Ensemble from equilibrium statistical mechanics \cite{reif2009fundamentals}.
 The Canonical Ensemble, described by Feynman as the “summit of statistical mechanics”\footnote{``This fundamental law is the summit of statistical mechanics, and the entire subject is either the slide-down from this summit, as the principle is applied to various cases, or the climb-up to where the fundamental law is derived and the concepts of thermal equilibrium and temperature T clarified."
 R. P. Feynman} \cite[Chapter 1]{feynman2018statistical}, admits a single solution proportional to the exponential of the system energy \cite{reif2009fundamentals}.
 In contrast, the Biological Ensemble introduced here yields three possible solutions that turns the ensemble into a system of switches, a key result of this work.